Q&A - The Riksbank's income statement and balance sheet

-The Riksbank makes a loss of 81 billion for 2022.
+The Riksbank made a loss of SEK 81 billion for 2022.
 What is the reason for this large loss?

-The Riksbank's loss in 2022 is due to a large reduction in the value of its bond holdings when interest rates rose sharply last year.
+It is due to a large reduction in the value of the Riksbank’s bond holdings when interest rates rose in 2022.

 Could you have done anything to avoid this large loss?

 When inflation rose as the pandemic subsided and Russia invaded Ukraine, the Riksbank, like other central banks around the world, needed to tighten monetary policy to combat inflation.
-As a result, interest rates in Sweden and around the world rose rapidly and the value of the bonds purchased by the central banks declined, leading to the losses we see today.
+This led to rising interest rates both in Sweden and abroad.

-In the short term, losses from securities holdings do not affect the Riksbank's ability to fulfil its tasks.
+In the short term, losses from securities holdings do not affect the Riksbank’s ability to fulfil its tasks.
 The Riksbank can continue to conduct an effective monetary policy and operate in a normal manner.
-A central bank can always pay for itself in domestic currency and can have negative equity for a period of time and still fulfil its tasks, and there are recent examples of this, including the Czech Republic's central bank (see also Vredin, Nordström, Staff memo 2023).
+A central bank can always pay its way in its own currency by creating what is known as central bank money.
+Consequently, for a period, it can have negative equity and still perform its tasks.
+There are relevant examples of this, including the Czech National Bank (CNB) (see also Vredin and Nordström Staff memo).

-In the longer term, however, a low level of equity may lead to a deterioration in the central bank's ability to finance its activities on its own.
-This may in turn weaken the central bank's financial independence and ultimately affect public confidence in the central bank's ability to perform its tasks independently.
-It is therefore reasonable for a central bank to endeavour in the long term to have equity that ensures its financial independence.
-This is needed both to be able to cover the costs of its operations and to have buffers for the type of losses that the Riksbank is making now, even if they are unusual.
+In the longer term, an insufficient level of equity may lead to a deterioration in the central bank’s ability to finance its activities on its own.
+Ultimately, this could affect public confidence in the central bank’s ability to perform its tasks independently.
+A central bank such as the Riksbank thus needs a level of equity that can ensure its financial independence.

 About the Riksbank’s equity